energysistem/manuals/44367-Energy_MB9/en/105-Memorias_externas.md

 To move to the previous or the following track, press *Next (6)* or *Back (4)*.
 You can also move to the next folder of your microSD card / USB stick.
 To do so, press and hold the *Change function (14)* button for a few seconds.

 Press and hold *Next (6)* or *Back (4)* while the device is playing a song to fast forward through it or to rewind it.
 Playback will resume when you release the button.
 You can enable shuffle mode.
-To do so, press and hold *Start / Pause and Call Control (5)* for a few seconds.
+To do so, press and hold *Play / Pause and Call Control (5)* for a few seconds.
 The *SD / USB indicator (15)* blinks while shuffle mode is enabled.

 **Important:** We recommend not to remove the external storage unit while the reading process is in progress.
 Before doing that, please change mode or turn off the speaker.